What is a Loopwheel?

 A Loopwheel is a wheel with integral suspension, designed for better shock-absorbing performance and greater comfort.

 Loopwheels give you a smoother ride.
 They are more comfortable than standard wheels: the carbon springs absorb tiring vibration, as well as bumps and shocks.
-They’re extremely strong and durable.
+They’re designed for everyday use and are strong and durable.
+They are NOT designed for stunt-jumping and are not invincible!

 How do loopwheels help on wheelchairs?